The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 Is the GOP-led probe really almost over?

-It appears so, though Republican state Senate President Karen Fann is considering options that could further expand the scope of the review.
+It appears so, though Republican state Senate President Karen Fann is considering options that could expand the scope of the review further.

-The U.S. Department of Justice has warned Fann that going door-to-door to ask voters about their ballots could violate federal laws against voter intimidation.
+The U.S. Department of Justice has warned Fann that going door to door to ask voters about their ballots could violate federal laws against voter intimidation.
 But Fann hasn't ruled it out.
-It's unclear how long a canvass of voters could take — or how the DOJ would respond.
+It's unclear how long a canvass of voters could take — or how the Justice Department would respond.

 The state Senate president also sent another subpoena to Maricopa County in late July, demanding records she claims are necessary to complete the election examination.
 But county elected officials have chosen to defy most of her demands.